quantsingularity/QuantumBallot/docs/technical/smart_contract_documentation.md

 ## Overview

-This document provides comprehensive technical documentation for the enhanced QuantumBallot smart contract system.
+This document provides comprehensive technical documentation for the QuantumBallot smart contract system.
 The system has been redesigned with a focus on security, robust voting mechanisms, and transparent governance.
 This documentation is intended for developers who need to understand, maintain, or extend the smart contract functionality.

 ## Architecture